Your right to appeal limits or denials for care by your health insurer

 - Follow up.
 If your appeal is denied, go to the next level of appeal.
 Do not assume this happens automatically—make sure you communicate your desire for a second-level, or External Review.
 This will be a re-consideration of your original claim by professionals with no connection to your insurance plan.
 If the external reviewers think your plan should cover your claim, your health plan must cover it.

-Be sure to discuss your insurer's denial, or other coverage issue you are appealing with your physician (or other relevant health care provider) to solicit his/her active support.
+Be sure to discuss your insurer's denial, or other coverage issue you are appealing with your physician (or other relevant healthcare provider) to solicit their active support.
 If the dispute is over the necessity or value of a medical treatment, your physician's support in the form of a letter including studies supporting the benefit of the treatment in question could be invaluable.
 Appeal letter templates for healthcare providers are available on our website.
 Provide copies of your appeal letter to your physician (or other provider) for their records.
 Make sure you do not duplicate efforts.
-If the dispute is over the medical necessity or value or a medical treatment, your physician is a powerful ally.
-A physician's letter that refers to scientific studies supporting the benefit of the treatment in question could be invaluable.